 Perform the following optional steps in case of misaligned, flipped, or broken cores or incompatible image formats.

 Core tilt correction (only for sample holder 1): To automatically correct for core tilt (e.g., when the core is slightly inclined in the cylinder; Figure 7A).
 This is important for later steps.
-Select the Extracted Cores folder created in the previous step.
+Select the Extracted folder created in the previous step.

 NOTE: This is normally not needed if you have a sample holder type 2 or type 3 (Figure 5) or when all samples and sample holders are put perfectly upright.